silentdiverchris/Archivist/README.md

 This versioning can start to eat up disk space of course, the system will report the space free on drives it uses to the console/log, and generate a warning if it is below 50Gb, currently.

+This behaviour can be limited by specifying RetainDaysOld, which will make sure no files are deleted if they were last written to less than that many days ago, regardless of the number of versions, see below for more details.

 # Deleting old versions

 At two points in the process, namely when a zip archive is created and after copying it to an archive directory, the system can delete older generations of each file and so keep a specific number of them.